andebraa/master/master_presentation/talking_points.md

 9
 How do interacting junctions behave at a microscopical level.
 Can we use knowledge of interjunctional interactions to understand macroscopic friction?

 In order to explore this we made a system of two plates with a 4x4 grid with two and eight asperities inbetween.
+We wish to study whether the placement of asperities in relation to each other effects the friction in the system.

 ---
 %% ---------------------------------------------------molecular dynamics----- %%